 Home Schooling Ideas

-I said I woud come back to this so for those of you home schooling at the moment these are the boxes you can tick with a simple sunflower.
+Hopefully no-one is being forced to home-school anymore.
+But, I said I would come back to this so for those of you who choose to home school these are the boxes you can tick with a simple sunflower.

 Gardening is science so that box is ticked right away.
-For oolder children read about photosynthasis and how this works, measure the pH of the soil (if you happen to have a kit at home.)
-For younger childre name the parts of the plant - stem, petals etc.
+For older children read about photosynthesis and how this works, measure the pH of the soil (if you happen to have a kit at home.)
+For younger children name the parts of the plant - stem, petals etc.

 Estimate the height of the flower then measure each week, if you are growing more than one make little tags and use them to order the flowers from tallest to smallest

 Write instructions for someone to grow their own, write a story or poem about a sunflower,

 Draw your sunflower, paint pictures of them (someone once got very famous doing that!)
 Make a sunflower out of the junk in your recycling box.
 Even knit a sunflower if you know how...
 Top Tip: Seeds can be bought online or many Garden Centres are still delivering.
 Give your local one a call to see how they are doing things.